 The course will cover the following areas:

-- Phonetics and phonology – the study of English speech sounds and their patterns of use
+- phonetics and phonology – the study of English speech sounds and their patterns of use

-- Morphology – the study of the structure of English words and how they are formed
+- morphology – the study of the structure of English words and how they are formed

-- Syntax – the analysis of phrases and clauses and the rules for forming them in English
+- syntax – the analysis of phrases and clauses and the rules for forming them in English

-- Semantics and pragmatics – a focus on how we create meaning in English
+- semantics and pragmatics – a focus on how we create meaning in English

-- Social aspects of English language such as gender and English in the world
+- social aspects of English language such as gender and English in the world

-- How the English language works in longer stretches of spoken and written language.
+- how the English language works in longer stretches of spoken and written language.

 Knowledge of linguistics is applicable to all languages and to a wide variety of fields of study and careers.
 It is likely to appeal to students studying languages, translation and interpreting, psychology, communication, computer science, literacy enhancement, and speech therapy, amongst others.

-This course description may be subject to change.
+Please note, information about our British Studies courses may be subject to change.
 We continue to improve our courses and your teaching and learning experience, so you gain skills and understanding which are valuable to you and sought after by employers.

 This course carries six credits.
 To be awarded credits, a minimum of 80% attendance is required.